hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_B.md

 **Functional Description**

-Export followed by Transit & Groupage:
+Export followed by Transit & Groupage:<br /><br />
-During the Transitional Period, in case of “Export Followed by Transit” with multiple export declarations covered by one standard transit declaration (i.e. not a pre-lodged transit declaration), the D.G.<br /><br />
+During the Transitional Period, in case of “Export Followed by Transit” with multiple export declarations covered by one standard transit declaration (i.e. not a pre-lodged transit declaration), the D.G.
 PREVIOUS DOCUMENT at CONSIGNMENT ITEM level can include the MRN of the related Export declaration (maximum one Export MRN included per one Consignment item).